 Your potential customers must be able to easily find what you offer digitally and also on your website.Do you have all the tools you need to work digitally?
 If not, I can recommend Teams, Zoom, Whereby, Google Hangouts, Google Meets.
 To communicate internally I recommend Slack which I think works very well.As I also wrote about in point 1, it is a good idea to start digitizing the sales and marketing processes by implementing a Marketing Automation system.
 This will help you save both time and money.
 If you are interested in implementing such a system, I can recommend FunnelBud who offer both system and implementation and in a very cost effective way.

-in difficult timesLast but certainly not least comes measurement and analysis.
-Now there is no such thing as good gut feeling when it comes to the results of different interventions.
-If you're not already measuring the results of your efforts, it's incredibly important that you start doing so now.
-So make sure you implement the key analysis tools.
-Here we recommend Google's own analytics tools.
+Last, but certainly not least, comes measurement and analysis.
+Now there is no longer any such thing as a good gut feeling when it comes to the results of your efforts.
+If you don't already measure the results of your various efforts, it is incredibly important that you start doing so now.
+Therefore, make sure to implement the most important analysis tools.
+Here we primarily recommend Google's own analysis tool.

-If you really want to be able to make better marketing decisions, I can recommend the analytics tool Informind, which is designed for b2b marketers.
+If you really want to be able to make better marketing decisions, I can recommend the analysis tool Informind, which is designed for marketers in b2b.

 If you want to learn more about these, download our Quick Google Guide here.
 With these tools you can see the results of different actions.
 Actions and activities that don't have a measurable impact should be cut back and the ones that do have a good impact should be invested in instead.

-Now that fairs and events are not happening, my recommendation is to go digital more.
-In other words, measurement and analytics will be an incredibly important part of future marketing efforts.
-It might also be a good idea to find out what a lead is worth so that you know how much you can afford to spend on each lead.
-You can find more information on this in this blog post: What is a lead worth?.
+Now that trade fairs and events are not happening, my recommendation is to focus more on digital.
+In other words, measurement and analysis will be an incredibly important part of the upcoming marketing work.
+It can also be a good idea to find out what a lead is worth so that you know how much you can afford to spend on each lead.
+In this blog post you will find more information about this: What is a lead worth?

-Summary - how to succeed in B2B sales and marketing in difficult times In conclusion, there are several things you can do to do the very best in difficult times like these.
-My advice is to first set aside some time to think through the situation and then pluck up the courage to be innovative, picky and adaptive.It doesn't have to cost a lot to make this effort.
+Summary- how to succeed with B2B sales and marketing in difficult times In summary, I would like to say that there are several things you can do to make the absolute best of a difficult time like this.
+My advice is to first take some time to think about the situation and then have the courage to be innovative, resourceful and adaptive - it doesn't have to cost a lot to do this.

 Surely we must all pull together, go the extra mile and be committed if we are to succeed at this difficult time.
 So go into your marketing work with a positive mindset and a big dose of optimism.
 It will take you much further than you think!I believe in you and that you will succeed!